Skip to content

 On an Apple Macbook, there’s a file browser.
 It’s always “open” and always in the program switcher, which bugs the heck out of me.
 It’s called Finder and I need it to go away when I am not using it.
 By default it’s impossible to actually quit Finder due to it being such a large part of the OS.
 It even handles the desktop, for example.
 I personally don’t use macOS in the intended way.
 I don’t have a launcher bar, all my applications are launched through shortcuts.
 I do not use, or really ever see the desktop.
 I do use the application switcher.
 A lot.
 Having that stupid face icon there is one thing.
 Having to tab over it to get from one app to the next is too much. ...

-May 7, 2026 · 3 min · By Joris
+May 7, 2026 · 3 min

-Format on MacOS
+Format On MacOS

 I’m used to formatting disks on Linux with GParted, but unfortunately there’s no version for MacOS.
 They offer some sort of bootable image, but that sounded like a hassle.
 Luckily it turns out MacOS has a built-in tool.
 Usage is simple.
 I wanted to format a drive to ExFat, and all it takes is: 1 diskutil list To list the drives on your system and find the name of the one you want to format.
 Then: ...